marcinjahn/puff/README.md

 you initialize the following path as a puff project - `/home/user/code/app1` - you can `puff add` only files that are directly in that directory.

-If you see a use case for lifting up that limitation, feel free to create a Pull Request or create an issue for it.
+If you see a use case for lifting that limitation, feel free to create a Pull Request or create an issue for it.